What RDS is used for?

 For major version upgrades, you must manually modify the DB engine version through the AWS Management Console, AWS CLI, or RDS API.
 For minor version upgrades, you can manually modify the engine version, or you can choose to enable auto minor version upgrades.

 A major version upgrade can take longer than a minor version upgrade.
-You can also run into compatibility issues during or after a major version upgrade, which are very unlikely after a minor version upgrade.
+You can also run into compatibility issues during or after a major version upgrade, which is very unlikely after a minor version upgrade.

 For both minor and major version upgrades, the system takes the following steps during the upgrade process for MySQL and MariaDB for Amazon RDS:

 - A snapshot is taken (if backups are enabled) while the instance is still running the previous version.

 - The instance shuts down in a special mode called a slow shutdown to ensure data consistency.